-When planning for Slow Speed School Zones, it is important to first establish a focus area surrounding the school.
-While the Slow Speed School Zone improvements may focus on one or two streets immediately adjacent to the school (the School Zone), the existing conditions assessment should include a larger area where the school community lives, such as the school enrollment boundary or the designated walk zone.
+When planning for Slowing Speeds in School Zones, it is important to first establish a focus area surrounding the school.
+While the Slowing Speeds in School Zones improvements may focus on one or two streets immediately adjacent to the school (the School Zone), the existing conditions assessment should include a larger area where the school community lives, such as the school enrollment boundary or the designated walk zone.
+For schools that do not have an enrollment boundary or walk zone, such as magnet and charter schools, it's still important to understand how all roadway users interact with the streets surrounding the school.

 The school enrollment boundary includes the area where the majority of students are eligible to attend the school.
 Some schools may have designated walk zones or areas where students are not eligible for busing and are encouraged to walk or bike to school.
 If a school does not have a designated walk zone, it is still important to evaluate the distance and area near the school where most students may walk or bike.
-At a minimum, this should include a half-mile to one-mile radius around the school for elementary schools, and potentially farther for middle and high school students.
-Understanding the larger area surrounding the school can better inform recommendations for the smaller area that includes the Slow Speed School Zone.
+At a minimum, this should include a half-mile to onemile radius around the school for elementary schools, and potentially farther for middle and high school students.
+Understanding the larger area surrounding the school can better inform recommendations for the smaller area that includes the Slowing Speeds in School Zones.